Beetroot Rasam Recipe (Beetroot Saaru)

 Cook the rasam on medium-low heat for 10-12 minutes.

-Now add the rasam powder that we made earlier and 1 teaspoon salt and cook until rasam comes to a gentle boil.
+Now add the rasam powder that you made earlier and 1 teaspoon salt, and mix well.
+Cook until the beetroot rasam comes to a gentle boil.

 Rasam powder and salt added to the pan.